Boat Electronics on a Modern Cruising Sailboat

 There's no reason why you can't stick with a 'stand-alone' system of instrument systems if you prefer, but many of us go for the added benefits of integrated boat electronics where the wizardry of the marine manufacturers enable each of the instruments to 'talk' to the others.

-Features of an Integrated Electronic System
+Benefits of an Integrated Electronics Suite

 Whilst each of the instruments in an integrated system can function individually, it's only when the sailboat instruments conspire together that additional functionality can be properly gained.
 For instance: